Lyle Beerbohm: Strikeforce

 Following the closing of EliteXC, Beerbohm fought for both King of the Cage and Strikeforce.
 In October 2009, he signed a multi-fight deal with Strikeforce.
 He scored the biggest win of his career in May 2010 over heralded BJJ practitioner Vítor Ribeiro by split decision on the Strikeforce: Heavy Artillery card.

 On February 18, 2011, Beerbohm lost the first fight of his career via unanimous decision to MMA veteran Pat Healy at Strikeforce Challengers: Beerbohm vs. Healy.

 Beerbohm quickly returned to action and faced Shinya Aoki on April 9, 2011, at Strikeforce: Diaz vs. Daley.
 He lost the fight via submission in the first round.

 Post-Strikeforce

-Beerbohm defeated former PRIDE and UFC fighter Marcus Aurélio in his ShoFight debut after signing a one fight contract with the promotion.
+Beerbohm defeated former PRIDE and UFC fighter Marcus Aurélio in his ShoFight debut after signing a one-fight contract with the promotion.

 World Series of Fighting

-In September 2012 Beerbohm signed a contract with the Las Vegas based promotion World Series of Fighting; the owner of WSOF, K-1 kickboxing legend Ray Sefo, personally met with Beerbohm to secure the multi fight contract in his home state of Washington.
+In September 2012 Beerbohm signed a contract with the Las Vegas-based promotion World Series of Fighting; the owner of WSOF, K-1 kickboxing legend Ray Sefo, personally met with Beerbohm to secure the multi fight contract in his home state of Washington.
 In his debut Beerbohm faced UFC vet Jacob Volkmann at WSOF 3 on June 14, 2013.
 He lost via unanimous decision.

 Television and film

 Beerbohm stars in Fight Life, an award-winning documentary on the sport of MMA.
-The film documents his life inside and outside the cage from 2008-2012, the film is directed by James Z. Feng and released in 2013.
+The film documents his life inside and outside the cage from 2008 to 2012, the film is directed by James Z. Feng and released in 2013.